SamNm89/TouchGrass/Readme.md

 ~~bug where remove the game from library not remove the icon from the data folder~~

-try context menu. there a line split betwen the two options but the line not in the middle
+~~tray context menu. there a line split betwen the two options but the line not in the middle~~

 add help button to the settings window

 ~~add ability to go to settings, press a button delete all libary, ofc there must be a confirmation window for this~~

+~~add ability to edit icon of already exisitng game~~

+add readme file to the final compiled project